Hola! What’s the first thing that comes to mind when you think of Mexico?

 Tulum’s ruins are another one of its biggest draws.

 Dating back to around the 11th century, the ancient Mayan city of Tulum is perched on cliffs overlooking the brilliantly blue Caribbean Sea.
-Stairs lead down to a perfect golden beach, so you can explore the ruins then cool off with a swim.
+Stairs lead down to a perfect beach, so you can explore the ruins then cool off with a swim.

 Tulum is also famous for the many cenotes in the local Riviera Maya area.